tocco/tocco-docs/framework/configuration/unit-tests.rst

 EasyTestCase
 ++++++++++++

 The ``EasyTestCase`` is the base class of all the following "EasyXXTestCase" classes.
-It helps with the following
+The base class should be used if no other implementation fits (e.g. for Services, ...).

-things:
+EasyTestCases provide the following features:

-* ``context`` and ``executor`` are injected and may be used in all subclasses
+* ``context`` and ``executor`` are injected in the base class and may be used in all subclasses
-* simplifies the unit-test procedure
+* simplification of the unit-test procedure
-* it automates mock handling
+* automated mock handling
-* it automatically creates lookup values
+* automated lookup value creation
-* it provides a simplified way to create entities
+* simplified way to create entities

 To create an ``EasyTestCase`` you must define a DataModel and a method that instantiates the class to test.